 Here at Chartham we take online safety very seriously.
-Here are some of the steps we have taken in order to ensure our children are staying safe and being respectable, whilst taking advantage of this wonderful resource:
+Here are some of the steps we take in order to ensure our children are staying safe and being respectable, whilst taking advantage of this wonderful resource:

 - Throughout the year we will partake in many class, key stage and school activities/discussions about staying safe online.

 - Keeping up to date with the advance in technology, we have updated our Online Safety Policy and Acceptable Use Policies.
-You can find the links for these at the bottom of this page.
+These can be obtained from the school office.

 - If there are any concerns or worries, our children know that they are able to approach our newly trained e-safety ambassadors from Year 6, as well as trusted adults around the school.